-In October 2019, the Dutch Government has released its Strategic action plan for artificial intelligence (Netherlands, 2019).
+In October 2019, the Dutch Government has released its (Netherlands, 2019).
 The strategy presents a range of policy initiatives to strengthen Netherlands’ competitiveness in AI on the global market.
 The vision of the Dutch AI strategy relies on three strategic pillars, aiming at:

 - Capitalising on societal and economic opportunities: policies encouraging the adoption, use and development of AI in the private and public sector and promoting the use of AI to tackle societal challenges;